abdmo/mern-delivery-scheduler-dev/README.md

 # Delivery Scheduler

 This is a simple truck delivery scheduling system that is based on MERN stack.
 Database used in this app is from free tier MongoDB Atlas.
-Make sure to create an account to use Atlas with this app
+Make sure to create an account to use Atlas with this app.
+Go to https://mern-delivery-scheduler.herokuapp.com to view the deployed demo of this app

 ## Dependencies